Do you have questions about how to transfer to an online degree completion program at SDSU Global Campus?

-The information below is for students applying to the Online Degree Completion Programs offered by SDSU World Campus.
+The information below is for students applying to the Online Degree Completion Programs offered by SDSU Global Campus.
 Please refer to the individual program pages for application deadlines.

 Who is a Transfer Student?

 If you have taken any college-level classes since the summer beyond your high school graduation, you are a transfer student.

-SDSU World Campus accepts transfer applications only from upper-division transfer or readmission applicants who will have completed 60 or more transferable semester (or 90 or more quarter) units by the end of the fall term prior to spring transfer and the end of the spring term prior to fall transfer.
-SDSU World Campus does not accept transfer applications from lower-division students with fewer than 60 transferable semester units.
+SDSU Global Campus accepts transfer applications only from upper-division transfer or readmission applicants who will have completed 60 or more transferable semester (or 90 or more quarter) units by the end of the fall term prior to spring transfer and the end of the spring term prior to fall transfer.
+SDSU Global Campus does not accept transfer applications from lower-division students with fewer than 60 transferable semester units.

 Transfer Admission Requirements

 Admission decisions for any of our Online Degree Completion programs are based on the self-reported information provided on the Cal State Apply application.

 If you are admitted, your admission is provisional pending verification of the self-reported information on your Cal State Apply application using your official transcript(s).
-SDSU World Campus Admissions may be rescinded if your GPA or course grades are lower than what you reported on the application, or if you miss any admission deadlines.
+SDSU Global Campus Admissions may be rescinded if your GPA or course grades are lower than what you reported on the application, or if you miss any admission deadlines.
 To ensure accuracy, refer to your college transcripts or education plan.

 Upper-division transfer applicants must meet the following minimum requirements to be considered for admission.